-Link to Wisconsin Early Childhood Collaborating Partners, our early childhood regional networks, document resource library, highlights and profiles of collaborative efforts.
+Link to Wisconsin Early Childhood Collaborating Partners, our early childhood regional networks, document resource library, highlights, and profiles of collaborative efforts.

 A set of indicators has been developed to help communities blend the programs serving young children.
 These indicators will help improve service delivery approaches and will guide in the development of early learning centers.
 A chart is available to see the main Federal Early Childhood funding streams.
 Click on the departments on this chart and you will be linked to their home page.
-You can also find funding tips and examples of funding sources currently being used by communities to fund early childhood activities.

 Meetings and panels have helped identify business leaders and strategies for business partnerships.
 Go to this link for a list of reasons why businesses become involved in early childhood issues and strategies that businesses use.